MSc Human Resource Management (International Development) / Course details

 This unit provides you with critical understanding of the nature of HRM and the conditions which enables the applications of HRM concepts, values, practices and its varying contexts of application.
 You will appreciate the challenges associated with the transferability of management practices across organizations, sectors and cultures.

-This course unit aims to a critical understanding of the nature of HRM in terms of its concepts, values, practices and its varying contexts of application.
+This course unit aims to provide students with a critical understanding of the nature of HRM in terms of its concepts, values, practices and its varying contexts of application.

 On successful completion of this course unit, participants will be able to demonstrate: